Michaelalo1/xylophone-app/README.md

 ## My Goal

-In this tutorial we will be diving into more Dart programming concepts and learning how to use open source Flutter packages.
-By the end of this module, you should be comfortable using Flutter packages and building repeated widgets.
+In this project, I showcased more Dart programming concepts and I used open source Flutter packages and showcased my knowledge on building repeated widgets.

 ## What I will create